yadnelis/StudentPortfolio/README.md

 Api for the student portfolio app.

+### Main Packages

+- [Entity Framework Core](https://github.com/dotnet/efcore) - Object Database Mapper: Maps objects and functions to database tables and queries.
+Removes the need to directly interact with the database.
+Updates to the database schema can be performed with the update-database command then the update-database command, wich creates and applies a migration.

 ### Running the app locally
 - Open the package manager console and set StudentPortfolio.Api as the startup project.
 - Run the update-database command: